knuckleswtf/scribe-docs/laravel/reference/20-annotations.md

 - In the "Format" sections below, `?` indicates an optional value.
 - Most annotations are written in a "natural" format, `@tag value1 value2`, where Scribe figures out what value1 and value2 represent, based on the order.
 However, some tags also support _attributes_ (`@tag key1=value1 value2` or `@tag value2 key1=value1`).

-  Attributes don't have to follow a specific order; they can be at the start or end of the tag.
+  Attributes don't have to follow a specific order; they can be at the start or end of the tag (but they cannot be in the middle).
 Attribute values which consist of multiple words should use quotes (eg `@tag key1="this is value1" value2`).

 Here's a list of all the docblock annotations Scribe supports.